ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/run-grep11-samples.md

 2. *Example_encryptAndDecrypt* creates a secret (i.e., symmetric) key, encrypts data with it, then decrypts it, and ensures the data was unchanged after going through the encryption and decryption.
 We will look more into this in the second exercise.

-3. *Example_digest* creates a digest, or hash, against some data.
-A hash is a fixed-length, unique fingerprint for a set of input data of any size.
-Since there are an infinite number of possible input combinations, and the hash is fixed-length, in theory two different sets of data could produce the same hash.
-This is called a *collision*.
-In practice, the hash is of sufficient size, and the algorithm to produce it sufficiently complex, that it is computationally infeasible to produce the same hash with two different sets of input.
+3. *Example_digest* creates a digest[^2], or hash, against some data.
 Digests are used in digital signatures, which the next two tests cover.

 4. *Example_signAndVerifyUsingRSAKeyPair* creates an RSA public and private key pair and uses the private key to create a digital signature and the public key to verify the digital signature.

-5. *Example_signAndVerifyUsingECDSAKeyPair* creates and elliptic curve public and private key pair and uses the private key to create a digital signature and uses the public key to verify the digital signature.
+5. *Example_signAndVerifyUsingECDSAKeyPair* creates an elliptic curve public and private key pair and uses the private key to create a digital signature and uses the public key to verify the digital signature.
 We go into greater depth (and discuss the differences between RSA and Elliptic Curves) in the third exercise.

-6. *Example_signAndVerifyToTestErrorHandling* intentionally causes an error-  after a signature is created, the program modifies a byte in it, so that when the signature is verified later, an error occurs- the test passes because the expected error message is listed in the expected test output.
+6. *Example_signAndVerifyToTestErrorHandling* intentionally causes an error-  after a signature is created, the program modifies a byte in it, so that when the signature is verified later, an error occurs.
+The test passes because the expected error message is listed in the expected test output.

 7. *Example_wrapAndUnwrapKey* creates a public and private key pair and uses the public key to encrypt, or wrap, a symmetric key, which can then only be decrypted, or unwrapped, by the private key.
 The fourth and final exercise covers this topic.